 We are continuing to care for our patients both in our clinic and in surgery.
 We are accepting new patients and appointments are available.

 We are continuously cleaning/disinfecting patient contact areas, and our building is professionally cleaned and disinfected multiple times a week.
-We have implemented social distancing protocols and installed plexiglass partitions at our front desk.
-All our staff are required to wear masks.
+We have installed plexiglass partitions at our front desk.
 UV-C light sterilizing units have been installed in all our HVAC units to sterilize all circulating airflow in the building.
 UV-C portable units are also being utilized to sterilize equipment and individual rooms.

 During the ongoing COVID-19 pandemic, our utmost priority is your health and well-being.